 Don’t forget to add a Submit button to your form!
 It’s in the Template Fields box on the left.
 Ninja Forms doesn’t add a submit button automatically.

-Once you’re finished selecting fields, click one of the blue Save buttons at the top and bottom of your form.
+Once you’ve finished selecting fields, click 1 of the blue Save buttons at the top or bottom of your form.

 In the popup, type in a name for your form.

 Now you’ll want to make sure the message is sent to your email when someone fills out the form.
 Click on the Email & Actions tab, and then click Add New.

 This form can be a little unintuitive for beginners.
 Here’s how it works: